LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/public-api.md

 Example payload of the request with Simple Text, Pause/Delay, Private Text, [Structured Content](getting-started-with-rich-messaging-introduction.html) and Quick Replies messages with [context information/metadata](messaging-agent-sdk-conversation-metadata-guide.html) and encodedMetadata.

 {: .important}
 **Please note** Quick Replies and encodedMetadata are only supported in messaging conversations.
 Moreover, You have to **enable** Private Message and Encoded Metadata feature for your account to successfully send such messages.
 Please contact LP administration if you need help in enabling Private Message and Encoded Metadata for your account.
+Moreover, If you want to send [Structured Content](getting-started-with-rich-messaging-introduction.html) make sure to follow the max size limit which is 15000 bytes.

 ```javascript
 {